docker/compose/docs/reference/compose.md

 ### Use Dry Run mode to test your command

 Use `--dry-run` flag to test a command without changing your application stack state.
-Dry Run mode will show you all the steps Compose will apply by executing the command, for example:
+Dry Run mode shows you all the steps Compose applies when executing a command, for example:
 ```console
 $ docker compose --dry-run up --build -d
 [+] Pulling 1/1